A Classic Happy Birthday

 The imagery evokes a particular place and time.
 But below the surface, the poem’s rhythm, internal correspondences, repetitions and almost-repetitions open up a complex and ambiguous world: maps within maps.

 This work explores issues of scale.
-I have always been fascinated by the very large, the very small, and most of all by the sensory experiences induced by juxtaposing myself in such situations.
+I have always been fascinated by the very large, the very small, and most of all by the sensory experiences induced by placing oneself in such situations.
 Standing in front of a mountain feels very different from standing in front of a bookcase.
-The experiences are different in kind; our kinesthetic, proprioceptive, and haptic senses are radically brought into play.
+The difference is not only visual: suddenly our kinesthetic and proprioceptive senses are brought into play.

 Scale has to do with the interrelation of parts, and is different from size.
 A work can be very large and at the same time of an intimate scale.
-Joyce's "Ulysses" would be a classic example: it is a large book, but its component parts work together on a level commensurate with the whole.
-Conversely, Beckett's "Imagination Dead Imagine" (a full novel of four pages) or Giacometti's small-sized sculptures exhibit a tremendous scale.
-They impart a sense of vastness that borders on the vertiginous.
+Joyce's "Ulysses" would be a classic example: it is a long book, but its component parts work together on a level commensurate with the whole.
+Conversely, Beckett's "Imagination Dead Imagine" — a full novel of four pages — exhibits a tremendous scale.
+Another example would be the sculptures Giacometti created between 1935 and 1945.
+These were small enough to be carried inside a matchbox.
+(I believe it was Casimiro Di Crescenzo who coined the term "intimate immensity" to describe them.)
+Both Beckett's and Giacometti's work impart a sense of vastness that borders on the vertiginous.

 In music, the problem of scale is directly connected with the problems of sound, movement, and above all, time.
 Henri Michaux wrote, "Together, all these movements, actual or potential, occupy psychic space.
 Into this space you can enter."

-The title Terminus is that of a short story by the great Polish writer Stanislaw Lem (1921 – 2006).
-Lem's writings have given me much food for thought over the years, and "Terminus" in particular provided elements that are buried deep within the structure of this music.
+The title Terminus is that of a short story by the great Polish writer Stanisław Lem.
+Lem's writings have given me much food for thought over the years, and Terminus is especially potent.

-My work is in no way an attempt to translate Lem's text into music.
+Certain aspects of the story suggested metaphors that sparked the process of composition.
+However, my work is in no way an attempt to translate Lem's text into music.
 (I don't believe such a thing is possible, in any case.)
-However, certain aspects of the story provided generative elements that catalyzed the process of composition.
-If there are similarities, they are not intended to be explicit.
+As Beckett said, "No symbols where none intended".
 The one exception is the end: the final two minutes of music contain references that will be apparent to any reader of Lem's haunting tale.

-(premiere: Nyack High School Chamber Orchestra, Christine Gero conducting, 2012)
+(premiere: Nyack High School Chamber Orchestra, Christine Gero, 2012)

 (premiere: Jonathan Tortolano, cello; William Tortolano, speaker, 2005)